emotiq/whitepaper/draft.md

 * Explore the different implementations of smart contract languages and their usability, to accelerate blockchain adoption across the mass-market and enterprise; and
 * Provide venture funding for early projects on the Emotiq blockchain.

 Emotiq will aggressively pursue development, acquire the best talent, and explore new solutions.
-Its vision is ambitious, with equally ambitious goals.
+The vision is ambitious, with equally ambitious goals.

 The private sales will raise $37M (million) from institutional and large private contributors and will follow a strict selection process.
 Single contributions will have a minimum of $100K (thousand) and contributors will be selected on the basis of the benefit they can bring to Emotiq and the ecosystem, e.g., promotion, publicity, exchange access, etc.